codalogic/exodep/README.md

 You'll need Python 3 on your system.
 Once you've got that installed, simply copy `exodep.py` to your repo, most likely placing it in its top-level directory.
-You can then create a `mydeps.exodep` file, as described below, that tells exodep what to do.
+You can then configure `exodep` using `exodep` configuration files as described below.

 # Principles of Operation